 To use each method of AccountManager class, it's necessary to declare to use the appropriate Permission respectively, in application's AndroidManifest.xml.
-Table 5.3-1 shows correspondence of Permission and methods.
+In Android 5.1 (API Level 22) and privileges such as AUTHENTICATE\ACCOUNTS, GET\ACCOUNTS, earlier versions, or MANAGE\ACCOUNTS are required; the privileges corresponding to various methods are shown in Table 5.3-1.

 Functions that Account Manager provides

 Permission Method Explanation

 AUTHENTICATE_ACCOUNTS getPassword() To get password

 (Only Packages which are getUserData() To get user information

 signed by the same key of addAccountExplicitly() To add accounts to DB

 Authenticator, can use.) peekAuthToken() To get cached token

 setAuthToken() To register authentication token

 setPassword() To change password

 setUserData() To set user information

 renameAccount() To rename account

 GET_ACCOUNTS getAccounts() To get a list of all accounts

 getAccountsByType() To get a list of accounts which

 account types are same

 getAccountsByTypeAndFeatures() To get a list of accounts which

-have the specified
+have the specified function

-addOnAccountsUpdatedListener()) To register event listener
+addOnAccountsUpdatedListener() To register event listener

 hasFeatures() Whether it has the specified

 function or not

 MANAGE_ACCOUNTS getAuthTokenByFeatures() To get authentication token of the

-accounts which hav
+accounts which have the

 specified function

 addAccount() To request a user to add accounts

 removeAccount() To remove an account

 clearPassword() Initialize password

 updateCredentials() Request a user to change

 password

 editProperties() Change Authenticator setting

 confirmCredentials() Request a user to input password

 again

-USE_CREDENTIALS getAuthToken() To get authentication token

-blockingGetAuthToken() To get authentication token